 Is Credit Repair Legal?

 Credit repair is legal in all 50 states with the exception of Georgia.
-Georgia has some special legislation around credit repair where it is generally illegal to run a credit repair business.
-If this law is violated then individuals may face penalties.
+Georgia has some special legislation around credit repair where it is generally illegal to run a credit repair service.
+If this law is violated then individuals may face penalties – which is why you won’t find credit repair companies willing to work in the state.

 What are Credit Repair Services?